 As one alternative, many distributors post all of the recall notifications on their website, providing you with timely recall information.
 Using this information can be effective to manage recalls; however, most distributors do not have features on their website to allow you document actions taken with each recall.
 This can make it not only difficult to figure out whether or not a recall has been addressed but also what actions were taken.
 With this route, you might end up needing to print each recall out, document whether there were any on the shelf and/or what actions were taken, and put it in a recall binder or folder.
 Not ideal, but it would work.

-By far the best option is to invest in a good recall management platform.
+By far the best option is to invest in a good recall management system.
 I personally have used RASMAS, from Inmar, and have been very happy with the product.

 A recall management platform provides numerous advantages: